 Certain technologies are eligible for government incentives such as Feed in Tariffs or Renewable Heat Incentives.

-your building, assist with calculating payback timescales etc. SChools can fund such projects using the School Energy Efficiency Loan Fund.
+to suit your building, assist with calculating payback timescales etc. SChools can fund such projects using the School Energy Efficiency Loan Fund.

 Free Energy Audits & Advice